forestgrape/coronavirus/index.md

 #### virion decay
 Virion decay happens everywhere in the air, in the body, in water.
 Depending on the environment at different speed and with different mechanisms.
 The principal reasons for the virion decay are:
 * the genome is [stored in unstable ssRNA](#ssRNA)
 * the envelope of coronaviruses consists of fatty acids which form the cell membranes of the virus host organism.
-In multicellular organism the cell membrane has not evolved to be stable outside the organism.
+In multicellular organism the cell membrane has not evolved to be stable outside the organism and especially not the cell membrane of the respiratory tract.
 * virions have no repair mechansim since they don't have a metabolism

 Process and situations virions decay: